Why bother to sequence your genome at home?

 - Borrow from a friend with a working lab.
 The fastest route, and free, if you have a friend in academia or biotech.
 Ask.

 - AliExpress.
-Basic versions of all of the above for dirt cheap and good quality.
-How to Get Cheaper Lab Equipment is the canonical write-up - a whole DIY lab at a fraction of Fisher or Sigma prices.
+Basic versions of all of the above for dirt cheap - often cheaper than buying the same gear used on eBay.
+I saw this post recently, which makes the case that the Chinese kit is genuinely good - he kitted out a whole DIY lab at a fraction of Fisher or Sigma prices and reports no complaints.

 The one instrument where precision actually matters is the pipettes.
 A heat block that reads 56 °C and delivers 58 °C is fine.
 A microcentrifuge that says 12,000 g and gives 11,000 g is fine.
 A vortex is a vortex.
 But a P20 that dispenses 18 µL when you've dialled 20 could ruin the latter stages of the run, and you won't know it's happened until the flow cell doesn't work.
 Buy refurbished-and-calibrated from Gilson, Rainin, or Eppendorf, or send cheap ones for calibration before first use.